Skip to main content

 Backup Restore Mirroring

-Microsoft SQL Server Alerts
+Microsoft SQL Server alerts

 Alert Name Alert Description Trigger Type (Critical / Warning) Alert Condition Recover Condition